microsoft/powerapps-tools/Apps/JITRequest-PowerPlatform/readme.md

 - Please remember to share the canvas app with the users expected to gain elevated permissions
 - If you are setting up a new SharePoint site, please use a 'Team' site
-- When importing the solution, do use the new import experience which will allow you to set connection references during import itself.
+- When importing the solution, do use the new import experience which will allow you to set connection references and environment variables during import itself.
 - These flows will need to be configured from a permannent admin account so they can grant elevated permissions.

 ## Azure Groups Setup